Improved Performance of Stochastic Gradients with Gaussian Smoothing: Proof of GSmoothSGD Convergence

 \section{Proof of GSmoothSGD Convergence}

-The proof of convergence of GSmoothSGD adapts the standard proof of SGD.
-Based on the background results, we have to ways to convert between $f_{\sigma}$ and $f_{\tau}$ (where $\tau$ could be 0): switch at the function level (Lemma~\ref{lem:differentsmoothingvalues}) or switch at the gradient level (Lemma~\ref{lem:difference_between_smoothed_gradients}).
+The proof of convergence of GSmoothSGD adapts the standard proof of SGD (see, e.g., \cite{sgdconvergence}).
+Based on the background results, we have two ways to change between $f_{\sigma}$ and $f_{\tau}$ (where $\tau$ could be 0): switch at the function level (Lemma~\ref{lem:differentsmoothingvalues}) or switch at the gradient level (Lemma~\ref{lem:difference_between_smoothed_gradients}).
 Our proof of SGD carefully chooses where to change between smoothing values in order to keep the added smoothing bound as small as possible.

 \begin{proof}[Proof of Theorem~\ref{thm:GSSGD}] Since $E(\|\nabla f_k\|^2)\leq\varbound$, there exists $\varbound_t$ so that $E(\|\nabla f_{k_t,\sigma_{t+1}}\|^2)\leq\varbound_{t+1}$ (see Lemma~\ref{lem:lemma4_nesterov_modification}).
 We begin by repeating typical analysis done in the SGD proof: